One of the most common questions our team receives is 'Why is my university not in the World University Ranking'?

 - We do not have sufficient data to amalgamate scores across indicators to arrive at a final rank.
 We ask institutions to submit data to us.
 Where they do not submit, we may try to source this data from a third-party (such as HESA in the United Kingdom, or from a university's website or annual report).
 Where neither of these approaches have yielded reliable data, it is unlikely to feature in the ranking.
 For more information on how to participate, see here.

 In 2021 the surveys featured over 6000 institutions, with over 1300 being ranked in the QS World University Rankings 2022®.
 We recognise that higher education institutions can be very different from one another, but maintain that there is validity in comparing one against another as they usually have a certain number of common objectives – for most these include the pursuit of cutting-edge research and the education of first-rate students.

 The following types of institutes are also ineligible to appear in our World University Ranking.

 A) Research Institutes

-Whilst this study does look at research metrics it was considered inappropriate to include research institutes that do not have students.
+Whilst this ranking does look at research metrics it was considered inappropriate to include research institutes that do not have students.
 Examples of such institutions include CERN in Switzerland, CNRS in France, the Max Planck Institute in Germany, and the Russian Academy of Sciences.
 It is worth noting that, in countries where much of the research takes place in such separate facilities, the research measures for the universities themselves sometimes underestimate the research strength of the faculty members.